lorenzo-dominici/PEPE/config/net_params.md

 - the initial min degree for the new nodes

 - `new_edges_prob`: [0.0-1.0]
-- the probability to add new edges after the between existents nodes
+- the probability to add new edges after the generation between existents nodes

 ### Clustering

-- `local_clustering_coeff`: [0.0-1.0]
-- the coefficient for the local clustering

 - `clusters_number_range`: [min, max]
 - the number of clusters